 For each starting formation, are all six possible arrangements allowed?
 If not, list the allowed arrangements and the disallowed arrangements.

-For each starting formation and allowed arrangement, describe how the call changes arrangements.
+For each starting formation and allowed arrangement, describe how the call changes the arrangement.

 SEQUENCE:

 For each starting formation and arrangement, how does the call change the sequence state?